How to Apply

 11. We do not allow sharing of booths except under extraordinary circumstances and ONLY if prior approval is provided in writing from the director.
 Absolutely no consideration is given if the request is made at the time of set-up or during the show.

-Upon receipt of application, the Festival reserves the right to return any application if it is deemed noncompliant or does not provide the information requested.
-If you submit an application that does not follow the criteria as stated here, your application may be returned to you for modification.
-Application fees will not be returned.
-Artists may choose to submit the image as is with the understanding that a full point may be deducted from the artist’s final second-round score for not adhering to the guidelines set forth in this application after being offered the opportunity to make a change.
+Upon receipt of the application, the Festival reserves the right to return any application if it is deemed noncompliant or does not provide the information requested.
+If you submit an application that does not follow the criteria as requested, your application may be returned to you for modification.
+Application fees will not be returned or refunded.
+Artists may choose to submit the application as-is with the understanding that a full point may be deducted from the artist’s final first-round score for not adhering to the guidelines set forth in this application after being offered the opportunity to make a change.

 PLEASE NOTE – REGARDING COLLABORATING ARTISTS: If you are submitting an application as a collaborating artist/partner, you must submit the name(s) with the application.
-Here is how to submit your application as a collaborating artist: go to “My Profile” on ZAPPlication.
-Enter one of the two collaborating artists as the primary contact in the profile form (this name will always appear first in publications and online if accepted).
-After completing the information requested, enter the collaborating artist’s name(s) in the section at the bottom of the profile page.
-This information is carried over to the application for purposes of identifying a collaborative effort.
+Please follow the instructions provided on ZAPP.
 You may not add a partner after the jury.
-If you have any questions or difficulties registering the partner, please contact the DMAF office before submitting your application.
+If you have any questions or difficulties registering the partner, please contact the ZAPP office before submitting your application.

 Booth Information (Includes products, pricing, setup information, etc.)

 Booth fees and artist paperwork including the Artist Agreement are due by March 30, 2018.
 The following fee schedule applies for 2018:

 Double-WIDE booth fee: $950 (limited to those artists juried in two mediums)